compbiocore/cbc-documentation-templates/docs/mkdocs.md

 to get started.
 The Material theme provides a modern, responsive, and intuitive interface to complex documentation.

 ## Installation
+!!! note
-> Note that you will need to do this only if you want to build your site locally to preview your docs.
+    Note that you will need to do this only if you want to build your site locally to preview your docs.
 You won't be deploying it from your local machine.
 We use continuous deployment with Travis CI to build and deploy the documentation to GitHub Pages, see *Deployment* section.

 To install MkDocs and MkDocs-Material:
 ```